mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 ```

 ```
 To be credible, a claim must be reasonable and enforceable.
-A low- tech world that can only just manage to build railways cannot make a reasonable claim to the mineral resources of a gas giant moon in the outsystem but a world that has access to vessels capable of reaching the claimed site, and which can build a suitable installation, there could
+A low-tech world that can only just manage to build railways cannot make a reasonable claim to the mineral resources of a gas giant moon in the outsystem but a world that has access to vessels capable of reaching the claimed site, and which can build a suitable installation, there could